microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/onattributecollectionexternalusersselfservicesignup.md

 ---
 title: "onAttributeCollectionExternalUsersSelfServiceSignUp resource type"
-description: "Managed handler for the attribute collection step in an external identities user flow."
+description: "Managed handler that customizes what attributes are collected from an external user when authenticating to an application"
 author: "nanguil"
 ms.localizationpriority: medium
 ms.subservice: "entra-sign-in"